bytebase/bytebase/docs/design/tenancy.md

 2021.11.30

 ## Terminology
 **Multi-tenancy v.s.
-Muti-single-tenancy**: multi-single-tenancy is an architecture where a single instance of the software and supporting infrastructure serve a single customer.
+Multi-single-tenancy**: multi-single-tenancy is an architecture where a single instance of the software and supporting infrastructure serve a single customer.
 Multi-tenant is an architecture where a single instance of the software and its supporting infrastructure serves multiple customers.
 Each customer shares the software application and also shares a single database.
 Each tenant’s data is isolated and remains invisible to other tenants.

 **Database Instance v.s.
 Database**: an instance is an installation of the database server executable which runs as an operating system service.
 A database is a systematic collection of data that stores data in tables.
 A database instance operates one or more databases.